 Question 1.

-For each characteristic in the list (on page 86), can you make a list of professions or occupations that might exist in such a society?
+For each characteristic in the list above, can you make a list of professions or occupations that might exist in such a society?
 (Page 87)

 Answer: